 Primitive specific operation on Recv-6.5 "Create/Update/Retrieve/Delete/Notify operation is performed":

-The Hostinghosting CSE shall set the contentSize to the size in bytes of the content attribute.
+The Hosting CSE shall set the contentSize to the size in bytes of the content attribute.

 currentNrOfInstances and currentByteSize of direct parent <container> resorce shall be updated.
 If currentNrOfInstances and/or currentByteSize exceeds maxNrOfInstances and/or maxByteSize of direct parent <container> resource respectively, the Hosting CSE shall return the response primitive with a Response Status Code indicating " NOT_ACCEPTABLE" error.